 - The Selection Committee has developed a form upon which nominations can be made.
 The form must be completed and the qualifications of the proposed inductee must be clearly set forth in the form.

 - Nominations for consideration may be made by the Selection Committee or by public nominations.
-Application for nominations are available on the IHS website.
+Application for nominations are available on the IHS website for a publicized period of time every other year.

 - Nominations must be received by specified deadline to be considered for the current induction class.